Bin Ramke: Life

-He was editor of the University of Georgia Press's Contemporary Poetry Series, from 1984 to 2005.
+He was editor of the University of Georgia Press's Contemporary Poetry Series, from 1984 to 2005, which he resigned from after Foetry.com learned that he was involved in the 1999 Contemporary Poetry series contest when series judge Jorie Graham selected the manuscript of Peter M. Sacks, her boyfriend at the time, whom she subsequently married.

 He teaches at the University of Denver.
 He edited the literary magazine Denver Quarterly from 1994 to 2011.

 He lives in Denver with his wife, Linda, a fiction writer, and their son, Nic.